 Exclusion Lists

-Some drugs are not covered at all-often lifestyle medications, non-FDA-approved treatments, or drugs with over-the-counter equivalents.
-Employees must pay 100% out of pocket unless an exception is granted.
+Some drugs aren't covered at all: lifestyle meds, unapproved treatments, or drugs with over-the-counter equivalents.
+Patients pay full price unless an exception is approved.

 The Employer's Strategic Role in Managing Drug Costs

-Employers who self-fund their health plans have even more control over pharmacy benefits.
-They can design their own formularies, negotiate directly with PBMs, or even replace the PBM entirely with a model like WellthCare Pharmacy™, which eliminates spread pricing and aligns incentives with employee health.
-For fully insured employers, the carrier manages the formulary, but the employer still bears the cost impact through future premium increases.
+Employers who self-fund their health plans have more control over pharmacy benefits.
+They can design formularies, negotiate directly with PBMs, or replace the PBM entirely with a model like WellthCare Pharmacy™, which eliminates spread pricing and aligns incentives with employee health.
+For fully insured employers, the carrier manages the formulary, but the employer still bears the cost through future premium increases.

-A well-managed formulary creates a win-win: employees pay less for effective, preferred medications, and the employer avoids wasteful spending on high-cost drugs that offer no clinical advantage.
-The challenge is that traditional PBM contracts are riddled with hidden fees, rebate gimmicks, and spread pricing that erode savings.
-That’s why a transparent, aligned pharmacy model-like the one employed in the WellthCare ecosystem-is rapidly becoming the gold standard for self-funded employers.
+A well-managed formulary is a win-win: employees pay less for effective drugs, employers avoid waste on costly ones with no extra benefit.
+The catch is that traditional PBM contracts hide fees, rebate tricks, and spread pricing that eat savings.
+That's why a transparent pharmacy model like WellthCare's is becoming the gold standard for self-funded employers.

 Common Employee Questions About Formularies

-- What if my drug is not on the formulary?
-You can request a formulary exception by having your prescriber submit medical necessity documentation.
-If approved, coverage is provided at a lower tier.
+- What if my drug isn't on the formulary?
+Ask your prescriber to submit a medical necessity request.
+If approved, the drug gets a lower-tier copay.

-- Can my drug move to a higher tier mid-year?
-Yes, formularies change periodically.
-However, many plans offer a “grandfather” period for existing patients to continue at the previous tier for up to 90 days.
+- Can my drug shift to a higher tier mid-year?
+Yes, formularies change.
+But many plans let existing patients stay at the old tier for up to 90 days.

-- How do I find my plan’s formulary?
-It is always available in your benefit portal, the PBM’s website, or from your HR department.
-You should review it annually during open enrollment.
+- How do I check my plan's formulary?
+Check your benefit portal, the PBM's website, or ask HR.
+Review it each open enrollment.

-- Does the formulary affect my health outcomes?
-It can, if it discourages use of necessary medications.
-A well-designed formulary should not restrict access to essential therapies-look for plans with a comprehensive, evidence-based list.
+- Does the formulary affect my health?
+It can, if it pushes people away from needed drugs.
+A good formulary doesn't block essential therapies — look for plans with a comprehensive, evidence-based list.

-Modern benefits systems are beginning to integrate pharmacy coverage with preventive care incentives and health-to-wealth programs.
-For example, WellthCare connects preventive health actions to automatic pension contributions and free store credit, creating a system where employees are rewarded for choosing lower-cost, effective medications.
-This shifts the focus from cost-containment to value creation-a structural redesign that aligns employer and employee interests.
+Modern benefit systems are now blending pharmacy coverage with preventive care incentives and health-to-wealth programs.
+WellthCare, for instance, ties preventive actions to pension contributions and free store credit — rewarding employees for picking cost-effective meds.
+That shifts the focus from cost control to value creation, aligning employer and employee interests.